Skyhawkbotics/firstdocs/source/docs/programming/git.md

 ### Install Git

-Have your programmers follow these instructions to set up git on their system if they haven't already:
+Have your programmers follow these instructions to set up Git on their system if they haven't already:

-1. [Download](https://git-scm.com/downloads) and install git for your operating system.
+1. [Download](https://git-scm.com/downloads) and install Git for your operating system.

     !!! tip "Download Git Even If Your IDE Has It"

-        Even if your IDE (such as Android Studio and Visual Studio Code) has git support built-in, it's still a good idea to have a dedicated install of git, as many IDEs don't support the full feature set of git.
+        Even if your IDE (such as Android Studio and Visual Studio Code) has Git support built-in, it's still a good idea to have a dedicated install of Git, as many IDEs don't support the full feature set of Git.

     !!! tip "Try a GUI"